 A body of evidence is growing that supports CB2 targeting in various degenerative diseases, with an increase in CB2 notably observed in patients with Alzheimer's disease.
 There has also been recent interest in targeting CB2 in Parkinson's disease as the presence of CB2 has been shown to be up-regulated in glial elements in Parkinson's disease patients.
-The Michael J. Fox Foundation for Parkinson's Research is running animal model studies evaluating the effect of CB2 modulation in Parkinson's disease, where CB2 presence has been upregulated, and receptor-mediated agonism has been shown to attenuate microglial activation.
+The Michael J. Fox Foundation for Parkinson's Research is running animal model studies evaluating the effect of CB2 modulation in Parkinson's disease patients and exploring their anti-inflammatory and neuroprotective potential.
+The role of CB2 has also been implicated in Huntington's disease, where CB2 presence has been upregulated, and receptor-mediated agonism has been shown to attenuate microglial activation.
 Additionally, a protective effect of CB2 activation in microglial cells upon inflammatory-induced CNS damage has been demonstrated in mouse models for multiple sclerosis.